 4) The Importance of Data Management

-5) Challenges of Data Management
+5) Components of Data Management

-6) Best Practices for Data Management
+9) Best Practices for Data Management

-7) Conclusion
+12) Conclusion

 What is Data Management?

 Data Management involves gathering, organising, protecting, and storing data so it can be used to make business decisions.
 As companies generate more data than ever, managing it well is crucial.
-Modern Data Management tools ensure that the data used for decisions is always accurate and current.
+Modern Data Management Tools ensure that the data used for decisions is always accurate and current.

 These tools help with preparing data, organising it, searching for it, and ensuring it follows rules and standards, making it easy for people to find and use the information they need.